oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-that-developers-should-do-all-their-custom-work-in-their-own-sharepoint-development-environment/rule.md

     - If you’re using Windows 7 or Vista, we recommend using ‘boot to VHD’ or VMWare

-If you are after a clean, pre-configured SharePoint server image to test SharePoint, the easiest way is to download a trial ​VM from Microsoft
+If you are after a clean, pre-configured SharePoint server image to test SharePoint, the easiest way is to download a trial VM from Microsoft
 **Tip:** [More info on setting up SharePoint VM](http&#58;//www.ssw.com.au/ssw/Standards/DeveloperSharePoint/VMDevelopment.aspx)